Store Mapping

 Lenses in Depth

-Most of the time, your model for a view will not be of just a simple data-type but a complex entity, like a person having a name, multiple addresses, an email, a date of birth, etc.
+Most of the time, a model for a view will not be of a simple data-type but a complex entity, like a person having a name, multiple addresses, an email, a date of birth, etc.

-fritz2 uses a mechanism called Lens to describe the relationship between an entity and its child-entities and properties.
+fritz2 again uses Lenses to describe the relationship between an entity and its child-entities and properties.

 • Getting the value of the inner entity from a given instance of the outer entity